ageesea/laravel-template-adminlte-3/README.md

 5. `cp .env.example .env` - to copy the default environment file to a new file
 6. `php artisan key:generate` - generate laravel application key
 7. `php artisan migrate --seed` - to migrate database and load default data

 > Note! you need to edit your .env file with your credentials before executing the above command.

+8. `npm install` - to install javascript dependencies.
+9. `npm run dev` - to compile javascript files in development mode.

+> You can run `npm run prod` to compile javascript files in production mode

+> You can also run `npm run watch` to watch your javascript files an compile when there's a changes.

-8. Done!
+10. Done!
 You can now modify the template according to your project specifications.

 ## How to use
 * This project uses the laravel's legacy authentication using Laravel/UI